Anxiety

 This article covers the statistics surrounding anxiety, highlighting its prevalence and the demographics that struggle most with this mental health disorder.

-If you’re ready to pursue treatment, find a provider on Klarity who’s experienced in anxiety treatment and therapy.
+If you’re ready to pursue treatment, find a provider on Klarity Health who’s experienced in anxiety treatment and therapy.

 Anxiety affects individuals regardless of background, but research shows significant variations in prevalence rates based on factors such as age, gender, and socioeconomic status.